-In a letter from Secretary of Agriculture Mike Johanns to Senators Saxby Chambliss and Bob Goodlatte, the Administration provided assurance that the DR-CAFTA would not interfere with the operation of the sugar program as defined in the Farm Security and Rural Investment Act of 2002 (the Farm Bill) through calendar year 2007, when it expires.
-In particular, the promise provides that should additional sugar imports due to the DR-CAFTA cause the import trigger threshold of 1.532 million short tons per year be exceeded, the U.S. Secretary of Agriculture would preclude entry of additional sugar imports into the domestic sweetner market by either making direct payments to exporters or using agricultural commodities to purchase sugar from exporters to be used for nonfood use (ethanol production).
+In another letter, Secretary of Agriculture Mike Johanns assured Senator Saxby Chambliss and Representative Bob Goodlatte, the respective agriculture committee chairs, that the Administration would not allow the CAFTA-DR to interfere with the operation of the sugar program as defined in the Farm Security and Rural Investment Act of 2002 (the Farm Bill) through FY2007, when it expires.
+In particular, he promised to take steps should additional sugar imports due to the CAFTA-DR, NAFTA, and other trade agreements cause the import trigger threshold of 1.532 million short tons per year be exceeded and jeopardize the sugar program operations.
+Should this occur, the U.S. Secretary of Agriculture agreed to preclude entry of additional sugar imports into the domestic sweetener market by either making direct payments to exporters or using agricultural commodities to purchase sugar to be used for nonfood use (ethanol production).

-Separately, for the textile and apparel issues, promises were reported that include: 1) an attempt to change the rules of origin for textiles and apparel to require use of U.S.-made pocketings and linings; 2) negotiation of a customs enforcement agreement with Mexico before the DR-CAFTA cumulation rules take effect allowing Mexican inputs to be used in DR-CAFTA textile and apparel products; and 3) an agreement with Nicaragua that would limit its special textile and apparel tariff preference levels to only currently non-qualifying items.
+Separately, for the textile and apparel issues, promises were made to: 1) change the rules of origin to require that all pocketings and linings come from the CAFTA-DR countries (rather than third party countries like China); 2) negotiate a new stricter customs enforcement agreement with Mexico before the CAFTA-DR cumulation rules take effect allowing Mexican inputs to be used in CAFTA-DR textile and apparel products; and 3) require Nicaragua to increase use of U.S. fabric to qualify as duty-free under their tariff preference levels.